PacliKilla/TMPS16.1/tmps.lab1/Readme.md

         return newAtronach;
     }
 }
+## Abstract Factory

+Abstract Factory Pattern says that just define an interface or abstract class for creating families of related (or dependent) objects but without specifying their concrete sub-classes.That means Abstract Factory lets a class returns a factory of classes.
 Factory Method and Abstract Factory for example if I want to create a redguard race, I call type race and I am getting the singleton instances of redguards that I have previously created and add them to the corresponding redguard class.

 import java.io.IOException;